-PASS/NO PASS ● If you are taking this course out of general interest or otherwise would like to receive course credit but do not need receive a letter grade, this course may be taken on a pass/no-pass basis.
+PASS/NO PASS • If you are taking this course to receive course credit but do not need receive a letter grade, this course may be taken on a pass/no-pass basis.
 A grade of 'C' or higher is considered passing, while a grade of 'D+' or lower is considered non-passing.
-You must designate this course pass/non-pass before the official registration deadline (see Table 4).
-Note: Once the pass/non-pass deadline has passed, you cannot later convert a pass/non-pass grade into a letter grade or vice versa.
+You must designate this course pass/non-pass before the official registration deadline (see TABLE 4).
+Note: Once the pass/ non-pass deadline has passed, you cannot later convert a pass/non-pass grade into a letter grade or vice versa.